Practical tips for parents of kids with rigid eating habits and problem mealtime behaviors

 Mealtime behaviors that cause problems for autistic kids and their families can include:

-Sensory issues with food: Kids on the autism spectrum often express a strong preference for foods that feel a certain way in their mouths.
+Kids on the autism spectrum often express a strong preference for foods that feel a certain way in their mouths.
 Some prefer soft or creamy foods like yogurt, soup or ice cream; others need the stimulation that crunchy foods like Cheetos or — if a parent is lucky, carrots — provide.
-In either case, that can put significant limitations on the different foods kids are willing to eat.
+In either case, sensory issues can put significant limitations on the different foods kids are willing to eat.

 Often parents who have children with autism are focused on a number of different needs at the same time and many of those — speech issues, toileting, school placement, overall compliance — take precedence over the variety of foods a child is accepting.
 Feeding issues get back-burnered until either they become untenable or parents are able to focus on them.